Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Or think again of Patrick Picklebottom, who just wants to read his book; this clashes with his friends’ requests to do other things.
 But by the time he reaches home, he has learned to say no and prioritize what he values most.

-Whatever journey your characters go on, it’ll have to fit within the standard picture book’s length.
+Of course, whatever journey your characters go on, it’ll have to fit within the standard picture book’s length.

 Keep it under 30 pages

 At this point, you have a lot of story elements cooking and a structure to mix them in.
-But before you do that, think about the secret sauce — style.
+But before you do that, think about the secret sauce: style.

 5. Make the story easy to follow